-The directors standing for election this year to hold office until the 2019 Annual Meeting of Stockholders and until each such director's successor is elected are:
+The directors standing for election this year to hold office until the 2020 Annual Meeting of Stockholders and until each such director's successor is elected are:

-Marc McCarthy, age 47.
-Marc McCarthy has served as Chairman of the Board of Directors since our formation on June 3, 2016, and served as Chairman of the Board of Directors of the company that was the general partner of Mammoth Energy Partners LP, or Mammoth Partners, from September, 2014 until October 2016.
-Mr. McCarthy is currently a Partner at Wexford, having joined Wexford in June 2008.
+Marc McCarthy, age 48.
+Marc McCarthy has served as Chairman of the Board of Directors since our formation in June 2016, and served as Chairman of the Board of Directors of the company that was the general partner of Mammoth Energy Partners LP, or Mammoth Partners, from September, 2014 until October 2016.
+Mr. McCarthy is a Partner at Wexford Capital LP, or Wexford Capital, having joined Wexford in June 2008.
 Mr. McCarthy served as a director of Penn Virginia Corporation, an independent exploration and production company, from September 2016 to March 2018.
 Mr. McCarthy served as a director of Coronado Midstream LLC, a private gas gathering and processing operation in Midland, TX from October 2012 until March 2014.
 From September 2009 until June 2013, Mr. McCarthy served as Chairman of the Board and a director of EPL Oil & Gas, Inc., an independent oil and natural gas exploration and production company.
-He also served on the Nominating and Governance Committee of EPL Oil & Gas, Inc. Before joining Wexford, Mr. McCarthy was a Senior Managing Director at Bear Stearns & Co., Inc. within its Global Equity Research Department having been responsible for coverage of the international oil and gas sector.
-Mr. McCarthy joined Bear Stearns & Co. in 1997 and held various positions of increasing responsibility until his departure in June 2008.
+He also served on the Nominating and Governance Committee of EPL Oil & Gas, Inc. Before joining Wexford, Mr. McCarthy was a Senior Managing Director at Bear Stearns & Co., Inc. within its Global Equity Research Department having joined in 1997.
 Prior to 1997, he worked in equity research at Prudential Securities, also following the oil and gas sector.
 Mr. McCarthy is a Chartered Financial Analyst and received a B.A. in Economics from Tufts University.
 We believe Mr. McCarthy's experience as a director of both publicly-traded and private oil and gas companies, as well as his experience in evaluating financial, strategic and operational aspects of companies in the oil and natural gas industry at Wexford, qualifies him for service as a member of our board of directors.

-Arty Straehla, age 64.
-Arty Straehla has served as our Chief Executive Officer and as a member of our board of directors since our formation on June 3, 2016.
+Arty Straehla, age 65.
+Arty Straehla has served as our Chief Executive Officer and as a member of our board of directors since our formation in June 2016.
 Mr. Straehla served as the Chief Executive Officer of the general partner of Mammoth Partners from February 2016 until October 2016.
 Prior to joining our company, Mr. Straehla was employed as Chief Executive Officer by Serva Group LLC, an oilfield equipment manufacturer, from July 2010 to January 2016.
 Mr. Straehla was employed by Diamondback Energy Services, Inc. an oilfield services company, from January 2006 to November 2008, where his last position was Chief Executive Officer.
 In December 2005, Mr. Straehla completed a 26-year career with the Goodyear Tire and Rubber Co. where his last position was the director of consumer tire manufacturing for the North American consumer tire operations.
 In this capacity, Mr. Straehla oversaw eight tire plants with 12,000 employees, a \$2.5 billion operating budget, a \$115.0 million capital expenditures budget and a production capacity of 100 million tires per year.
 Mr. Straehla holds a Bachelor of Science degree in Secondary Education and a Master of Arts degree in History from Oklahoma State University.
 Mr. Straehla also has a Master of Business Administration degree from Oklahoma City University.
-We believe Mr. Straehla's executive manufacturing and oil and natural gas industries qualify him for service as a member of our board of directors.
+We believe Mr. Straehla's executive management experience and broad knowledge of oilfield services, manufacturing and oil and natural gas industries qualify him for service as a member of our board of directors.